Many brands are currently fighting over that coveted top-dog slot as specialists with a savvy social media strategy.

 Social media is your direct link to the consumer and their direct link to you.
 When they have questions, concerns, comments or thoughts they want to share, you can bet your bottom dollar that they’ll reach out to you!
 So, as another best practice for your social media strategy, be reliable by making customer service a priority.

 For small businesses in particular, these opportunities to utilize professional customer service techniques are powerful at building relationships with real product users.
 Make a good impression from the start by being reliable when someone needs assistance.
 This will take your brand incredibly far, seeing as peer-to-peer and word-of-mouth recommendations have an incredibly impactful organic reach and level of established trust.

 If one of your consumers has a positive interaction with your brand, it’s almost a guarantee that they’re going to let their own followers know too, via a social platform.
-We experience these mentions regularly with brands like Grace’s Best Cookies; they have a dedicated base of followers with the quirkiest product reviews!
-It’s authentic and they share their love of this sunflower food often with family and friends.
+Brands with a dedicated base of followers often experience engaging product reviews.

 One final best practice for your social media strategy: always be creative!
 From your brand’s tone of voice to the original content you create, employ creative tactics that best fit your budget and your expertise.
 For example, creativity can come in the form of contests; they’re a fun, interactive way to engage with your audience, drive traffic and more.